FRAUD ALERT: PA Turnpike Warns of Ongoing Smishing Scam.

 Project Overview

-Read the Spring Construction Update
+Read the Summer Construction Update

 The Hawk Falls Bridge Replacement Project is part of the continuing improvements scheduled for the Pennsylvania Turnpike's Northeast Extension (I-476).